-Schneider Electric has a new white paper out – and it looks at how to acquire the necessary data to calculate an appropriate figure for data centre power usage effectiveness (PUE).
+Schneider Electric has a new white paper out – and it looks at how to acquire the necessary data to calculate an appropriate figure for data center power usage effectiveness (PUE).

 Schneider Electric is an organisation that specialises in energy management and automation.
 With operations in over 100 countries, Schneider Electric aims to help customers manage their energy in efficient and sustainable ways.